GTC BLOG POST

 The Statutory Residence Test (SRT)

 determines whether you're UK tax resident in any given year.
 This isn't a simple day-counting exercise.
 The test involves multiple tiers, sufficient ties tests, and split-year treatment considerations that change your tax position entirely.
 If your advisor doesn't understand how international ties, work ties, and accommodation ties interact, you risk incorrect residence conclusions.
-Read our detailed guide on common SRT mistakes to understand what's at stake.

 Double Taxation Agreements (DTAs)